 NYC bike path killer convicted, could face the death penalty

-Sayfullo Saipov bowed his head as he heard the verdict in the trial for an Halloween attack that prosecutors said was inspired by his reverence for the Islamic State militant group.
-Saipov was tried in a Manhattan courtroom just a few blocks from where the attack ended.
+Sayfullo Saipov bowed his head as he heard the verdict in a Manhattan courtroom just a few blocks from where the attack ended.
+Prosecutors said the Halloween rampage was inspired by his reverence for the Islamic State militant group.

-The dozen jurors deliberated for about seven hours over two days before convicting Sapoiv, 34, of crimes including murder in aid of racketeering and supporting a foreign terrorist organization.
-The jury will return to court no earlier than Feb.
+The dozen jurors deliberated for about seven hours over two days before convicting Saipov, 34, of 28 counts of crimes that include murder in aid of racketeering and supporting a foreign terrorist organization.
+Jurors will return to court no earlier than Feb.
 6 to hear more evidence to help them decide whether he should be executed or spend the rest of his life in prison.

 A death sentence for Saipov, a citizen of Uzbekistan, would be an extreme rarity in New York.
 The state no longer has capital punishment and the last state execution was in 1963.
 A federal jury in New York has not rendered a death sentence that withstood legal appeals in decades, with the last execution in 1954.

-Even before the trial, there was little doubt Saipov was a killer.
+Even before the trial, there was no doubt Saipov was a killer.

 His lawyers conceded to the jury that he rented a pickup truck near his New Jersey home, steered it onto the path along the Hudson River and mowed down bicyclists for blocks before crashing into a school bus near the World Trade Center.

-He emerged from his truck yelling “God is great,” in Arabic, with pellet and paintball guns in his hands before he was shot by a police officer who thought the guns were real firearms.
+He emerged from his truck yelling “God is great,” in Arabic, with pellet and paintball guns in his hands before he was shot by a police officer who thought they were real firearms.

 The vehicle attack killed a woman visiting from Belgium with her family, five friends from Argentina and two Americans.
 It left others with permanent injuries, including a woman who lost her legs.